mapbox/ecs-watchbot/readme.md

-alarmThreshold | 40 | number of jobs in SQS to trigger alarm alarmPeriods | 24 | number of 5-min intervals SQS must be above threshold to alarm debugLogs | false | enable verbose watcher logging notifyAfterRetries | 0 | retry on any exit codes other than 0, 3, and 4 before alarm privileged | false | give the container elevated privileges on the host container instance
+alarmThreshold | 40 | number of jobs in SQS to trigger alarm alarmPeriods | 24 | number of 5-min intervals SQS must be above threshold to alarm debugLogs | false | enable verbose watcher logging privileged | false | give the container elevated privileges on the host container instance

 ### watchbot.template references